NESAP Postdocs - 2018

-Since introducing the NERSC Exascale Scientific Applications Program (NESAP) in 2015, NERSC has hired six postdoctoral fellows and placed them with NESAP code optimization teams.
+Since introducing the NERSC Exascale Scientific Applications Program (NESAP) in 2015, NERSC has hired more than a dozen postdoctoral fellows and placed them with NESAP code optimization teams.
 The postdocs are working in multidisciplinary teams composed of computer scientists, applied mathematicians, domain scientists and performance optimization experts that are helping NERSC users transition codes to the Cori system.

 Here’s a look at the current roster of NESAP postdocs:

 Bill Arndt joined NERSC as a postdoctoral fellow in early 2016 and is working to modify the HMMER algorithm to run on Cori.
 HMMER is a biological sequence search tool that is frequently used by researchers at the Joint Genome Institute to annotate new genome sequences.
 After obtaining his Ph.D. in computer science from the University of South Carolina-Columbia, Arndt spent almost two years at the Howard Hughes Medical Institute where he worked on data processing scripts that support HMMER.org.

 Rahulkumar Gayatri got his Ph.D. in the area of parallel programming models from Barcelona Supercomputing Center in March 2015 under the supervision of Dr Rosa Maria Badia and Eduard Ayguade.
 His thesis work was on synchronization of multiple threads on a multi-core processor.
 Later he worked in the HPC group at Wipro Infotech where he provided parallel programming solutions to clients.
 Currently he is working on the SW4 and performance portability projects.